A Hipster’s Roaming Holiday at the Small Towns of Yilan

 For those who love the outdoors and nature, there’s the Diudiudang Forest.
 It’s a lush piece of untouched greenery, packed with places where you can just sit back and listen to the birds chirping.
 Of course, there are also tons of excellent spots perfect for taking pictures.

 Close by is the Central Mountain Range and the Xueshan.
-If you’re not a fan of wife, you can enjoy the clean fresh water that tastes like nothing else in the world.
+If you’re not a fan of wine, you can enjoy the clean fresh water that tastes like nothing else in the world.
 Of course, there are also numerous restaurants in the town and because of the cozy state of the place, delicacies are as close to the traditional preparation as possible.
 There’s the sugarcane-smoked duck, the Waiau seafood, the green onion pancake, gaozha, and the tenderloin meat.

 If you want to go on a spiritually-nourishing vacation without all the noise and crowd, then Yilan is the place to be.
 You can find out how to get there as well as other information through the official website for Taiwan’s tourism – http://taiwan.net.ph/ or https://eng.taiwan.net.tw/.